 An increasing number of schools are investing in VR technology and there is limited evidence of how teachers can use this technology to accelerate student learning and what the learning outcomes are in primary and secondary contexts.
 The aim of this research is to provide educators with evidence that can be used to inform the use of VR in their classrooms.

-‘it’s important to us that when we’re looking at a new way of thinking about teaching and learning, we bring to it a really rigorous academic viewpoint.’
+‘It’s important to us that when we’re looking at a new way of thinking about teaching and learning, we bring to it a really rigorous academic viewpoint.’

-In this research project the AISSA is partnering with nationally and internationally recognised expert Associate Professor Erica Southgate, University of Newcastle and VRTY, an innovative VR company specializing in educational software that is designed for student agency and creativity.
+In this research project the AISSA is partnering with nationally and internationally recognised expert Associate Professor Erica Southgate, University of Newcastle and VRTY, an innovative VR company specialising in educational software that is designed for student agency and creativity.
 Teachers from Trinity College, Pembroke School and SEDA College SA are co-researchers in this project.

 Wednesday, 24 November 2021